Hundreds of teens descend on Broad Street

 It's not clear why the large group descended onto Broad Street at around 7:30 p.m.

-Police are looking to identify a small faction of the kids; those who were fighting and damaging property inside a Wendy's fast-food restaurant near the Liacouras Center and one other business, flipping over tables and chairs.
+Police are looking to identify a small fraction of the kids; those who were fighting and damaging property inside a Wendy's fast-food restaurant near the Liacouras Center and one other business, flipping over tables and chairs.

 "I was like, 'What is going on?'
 There were a bunch of high school kids running around, cops were chasing them down," said Temple University student Kate Dartey.